Hi, I'm Sam, I love movies. My main interests are science fiction and zombie movies. I also enjoy pessimistic and survival films.

 After the enormous cultural impact of The Lord Of The Rings, Peter Jackson's career seemed to have reached a "one-hit-wonder" situation.

 Nothing further from reality.
 Before he turned to adapt Tolkien, Peter Jackson already had a respectable career as director of absurdly bloody, wonderful horror movies.
 And from that phase, Braindead is by far his best achievement.
+This is not a comedy zombie movie to watch on a first date or with your average family members.

 Obviously inspired by Evil Dead 2, Braindead has enough personality to not feel like plagiarism.
 The huge amount of fake blood used is just outrageous (and a record at the time), and it shows.